-School is supposed to help children grow into mature, conscious, responsible, intelligent adults, who have mastered the art of living, and who can contribute their gifts to the world.
+School is supposed to help children grow into intelligent, conscious, responsible adults, who have acquired the essential skills for living well, and who can contribute their gifts to the world.

-School as we know it, however, couldn’t be further from that.
-In fact, school, as it exists in most places across the planet, helps only to stunt children’s intelligence and to fill them with stress and worries, which results in the chaotic world that we experience all around us.
+However, school as we know it couldn’t be further from that.
+In fact, as it exists in most places across the globe, school only “helps” to make them stupid and depressed.
+Here’s how:

 1. It teaches children to be obedient